Advancing Treatment of Disease with Innovative protein therapeutics and Technologies

 We use our hemoglobin conjugation technology in two of our pipeline products:

-- TBI 302 is a conjugate of Hb and floxuridine (FUdR), a potent chemotherapy drug used for the treatment of a variety of cancers including liver cancer
+- TBI 302 is a conjugate of Hb and floxuridine, which is a potent chemotherapy drug used for the treatment of liver tumours

 - TBI 301 is an Hb-conjugate of ribavirin (RBV), one of the standard drugs for the treatment of chronic hepatitis C virus infection